a-poor/afofi/README.md

 _created by Austin Poor_

 An async Python library to help with implementing the data fan-out fan-in pattern.
+This is still in development.